smart-edge-open/edgeapps/applications/openvino/README.md

 ```
 If data received after deleting the ingress policy, there should be something error in your network policy for consumer, please check and re-apply it. (block-all-ingress should not be deleted in production environment.)
 ### RTMP
+In this example, we use rtmp protocol to replace the rtp protocol for transmission.
 RTMP is the acronym for Real Time Messaging Protocol.
 The protocol is based on TCP and is a protocol family, including RTMP basic protocol and RTMPT/RTMPS/RTMPE and many other variants.
 RTMP is a network protocol designed for real-time data communication.
 It is mainly used for audio, video and data communication between the Flash/AIR platform and a streaming media/interactive server that supports the RTMP protocol.